 The Department has made strides in performance in line with the 2014-2019 medium term strategic framework (MTSF) and the Limpopo Development plan.
 This achievement includes amongst others filing of vacant posts, construction of low cost houses and connecting households to basic services.
 The transfer of houses (title deeds) to beneficiaries has also been vital to ensure security of tenure, making significant progress in achieving the departmental targets.
-The department has also committed to provide support to municipalities and the Institution of Traditional Leadership.
+The Department is creating an enabling environment for municipalities by providing consultative support in dealing with the transfers of properties to beneficiaries.
+There has been more focus on ensuring that title deeds get transferred to beneficiaries as soon as possible after the construction phase of projects.

+While South Africa may seem to be progressing well in meeting the targets of the Sustainable Development Goals (SDGs), townships and informal settlements continue to grow.
+The challenge of unequal access, shortage or lack of services is deepening.
+The Covid-19 hygiene guidelines and requirements not only reveal the yawning gap in inequality in terms of adequate access to water and sanitation between poor and marginalized communities and the rest of society but paints the grim picture that this gap might actually be widening.
 The main challenges in making significant impact on the human settlements sector include; availability of land in established townships, serviced sites for urban developments, availability of bulk infrastructure for new developments and registered townships to issue title deeds.
 The challenges were not limited to the above, but also include the following: